Adarsh-Menon/Getting-Started-with-MCP/README.md

 Alternatively, you can test it with the MCP Inspector for debugging and validation.

+## Output

+Using the Inspector Mode to test the code.

 ## Contributing

 If you'd like to contribute to this project, follow these steps: